haiilingg/CFG-SQL-Project/README.md

 # CFG-SQL-Project
-Theme: Restaurant Ordering Database.
+Theme: Restaurant Ordering Database

-This is the SQL Project I completed for CFG's final presentation.
+This was the SQL Project I completed for CFG's final presentation.